GoogleChrome/chrome-app-codelab/lab8_webresources/README.md

     <webview></webview>
     ```

-2. Request a new permission, "webview", in manifest.json:
-    ```json
-    "permissions": ["storage", "webview"]
-    ```

-3. Set an appropriate width and height to the webview tag in CSS (it has zero size by default).
+3. Set an appropriate width and height to the webview tag in [todo.css](https://github.com/GoogleChrome/chrome-app-codelab/blob/master/lab8_webresources/1_webview/todo.css) (it has zero size by default):
+    ```css
+    webview {
+      width: 100%;
+      height: 200px;
+    }

-4. Thanks to AngularJS, we now only need to add the `showUri` method to our controller.js and we're done:
+4. Thanks to AngularJS, we now only need to add the `showUri` method to our [controller.js](https://github.com/GoogleChrome/chrome-app-codelab/blob/master/lab8_webresources/1_webview/controller.js) and we're done:
     ```js
     $scope.showUri = function(uri) {
       var webview=document.querySelector("webview");
       webview.src=uri;
     };

-Test your modified app.
+5. Test your modified app: open the app, right-click, and select Reload App.
 You should be able to click on the "view url" link on any dropped URL TODO item, and the corresponding web page will show in the webview.
 If it's not showing, inspect the page and check if you set the webview size appropriately.

+> Note: If you get stuck and want to see the app in action, go to `chrome://extensions`,
+load the unpacked [1_webview](https://github.com/GoogleChrome/chrome-app-codelab/tree/master/lab8_webresources/1_webview), and launch the app from a new tab.

 ## Loading external images